-Sometimes Ashley goes to a doctor at a free clinic for medical treatment.
-The doctor does not accept private insurance, Medicaid, or Medicare.
-The doctor does not file any insurance claims.
-Ashley's doctor probably does not have to follow the HIPAA Privacy Rule because the doctor does not appear to send health information for the types of administrative or financial purposes that would make her a covered health care provider under the Rule.
+Ashley goes to a dentist who does not accept any type of insurance, including Medicaid.
+The dentist requires all patients to pay directly out of pocket and does not file any insurance claims.
+Ashley's dentist probably does not have to follow the HIPAA Privacy Rule because the dentist does not appear to send health information for the types of administrative or financial purposes that would make her a covered health care provider under the Rule.